 Despite the hours of instruction, miles of practice driving, and comprehensive knowledge and skills tests your teen has completed, it’s not easy to turn over the keys to the family car for her first solo drive with a probationary license.
 There is a good reason for your nervousness.
 Teens are more likely to be in an accident than other age groups of drivers due to their lack of experience and susceptibility to distraction.
-Understanding risk factors and adhering to Indiana’s restrictions on teen driving can help keep your teen safe as they build valuable experience.
+Our Indianapolis car accident attorney knows that understanding risk factors and adhering to Indiana’s restrictions on teen driving can help keep your teen safe as they build valuable experience.

 Top Causes of Teen Car Accidents

 In 2014, 2,270 teens were killed and 221,313 were injured in car accidents in the U.S. Car crashes are the leading cause of death among teens aged 16-19.
 The Centers for Disease Control and Prevention (CDC) tracks statistics about teen driving and offers resources to prevent accidents.
 According to the CDC, the following factors are major contributors to car accidents among teens:

 - Age.
 The younger the driver, the less experienced, the more likely it is that an accident will occur.
 Also related to the age risk factor is the maturity of a driver.
 A teenage driver is not likely to exhibit the same thought patterns and self-discipline as a more experienced, mature driver.

 - Time of day.
 The time of day that a teenager gets behind the wheel can also play a role in the likelihood of an accident and the severity of that accident.
 Statistics have shown that fatal teenage auto accidents commonly occur at night.
 Night driving requires skill and experience that teenage drivers are likely to be without.